adamski8/random-user/README.md

 # Random User
 [![codebeat badge](https://codebeat.co/badges/aa2902c8-a831-4141-a7d5-eb1cc31b9647)](https://codebeat.co/projects/github-com-adamski8-random-user)

-Sample application which consumes APIs with Retrofit and stores data locally in Realm database.
+The sample application which consumes APIs with Retrofit and stores data locally in Realm database.
 Styled with Material Desing and composed of: CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout, FloatingActionButton and CardView with cool scene transition animations.
 Feature driven approach for architecture.